Coral Bay Harbour

 This picturesque fishing village to the north of Paphos Town, offers diving for all qualifications and experiences.
 This is due to the depths ranging from 6 to 36 metres.
-Dives start inside the harbour a go along the harbour wall.
-It is a nursing spot for juvenile barracudas, who cruise here at leisure.
+Dives start inside the harbour and go along the harbour wall.
+It is a nursing spot for juvenile barracudas who cruise here at leisure.

 St. Georges Island

 A short boat trip takes you to the incredible St. Georges Island just off the coast by St. Georges Harbour.
 Offering a variety of dive sites around the island makes this site very popular for all levels of divers as again the depths range from 5 metres to 30 metres.

 This smaller island is reached by a 10 minute boat ride from Coral Bay Harbour.
 This is a very scenic dive with a wall, a spectacular cave and swim-through.
 The cave is covered with a variety of colourful calciferous algae.
 This dive is ideal for the beginner as well as the experienced diver with dive depths from 5 metres to 24 metres.

 As the name of this dive site suggests it consists of a "replica" of an Amphitheatre.
 This has been carved into the underwater coastline by the natural sea currents and there are several around the island..
 A very nice and easy dive to enjoy the beautiful underwater scenery.
 Suitable for all levels.
 This shore dive takes you to a maximum depth of 14 metres.

 At the entrance of the Akamas National Park this dive site offers a variety of gullies and a fantastic underwater scenery.
 With a maximum depth of around 11 metres this dive is ideal for beginners but also offers a lot for the experienced diver too.